lkodinsson/MARS/Fantasy/Spellcasting.md

 4. Perform the effects of that spell based on your degree of success.
 5. The targets (if any) may roll to resist the effects of that spell (if allowed).

+Although failing to cast a spell causes it to do nothing (while still spending 1 mana), *fumbling* a spell causes unintended effects based on the spell fumbled.
+The exact nature of these effects is to be determined by the game master based on the spell attempted.

 If the targets of your spells choose to resist them, they roll their stat to resist as specified by that spell.
 Unless a spell states otherwise, resisting a spell negates all effects of that spell on that target.
 When a target rolls to resist that spell, they are rolling an opposed check against the roll you already made to cast that spell.
 If the recipients of that spell are granted future opportunities to resist that spell, they will continue to roll resist checks against the same value.

 Whenever a spell refers to your *spellcasting stat* it means the stat that your spellcasting skill is associated with.